 Bigelow Boulevard

-Bigelow Boulevard, originally known as Grant Boulevard, is a 3 1/2 mile "rapid transit" roadway carved into Bedford Hill that connects downtown Pittsburgh with Schenley Park in Oakland.
+Bigelow Boulevard, originally known as Grant Boulevard, is a three and a half mile "rapid transit" roadway carved into Bedford Hill that connects downtown Pittsburgh with Schenley Park in Oakland.
 It is a lasting tribute to the city's most famous urban planner, Edward Manning Bigelow, known as the "Father of Pittsburgh Parks."
 The Boulevard, conceived by Bigelow in 1891, was the beginning of a twelve mile drive, which included Beechwood and Washington Boulevards, in a transit route that connected both Schenley and Highland Parks.
+Bigelow had an overwhelming desire to establish large scenic parks near the city and make them accessible to the everyday factory workers and their families, a privilege often reserved for the upper class.
 Edward Bigelow was appointed City Engineer in 1880 and in 1888 became Director of Public Works, a position he held for three terms, the last ending in 1906.
 During his tenure in office, Bigelow forged major improvements in the City's urban boulevards, waterworks, and parks.

 When Bigelow took office, the only public park in the city was a block-long area along Second Avenue between Grant and Ross Streets, now the ramp of the Blvd of the Allies.
 Soon after, he quietly began acquiring land in various parts of the city for public park use.
 In 1889, these parcels became Schenley and Highland Parks.
-Construction of Bigelow Boulevard started in 1897.
+In an 1895 city bond issue, $500,000 was appropriated for the construction of two boulevards.
+Construction of Grant Boulevard started in 1897.
 Beginning at Seventh Avenue in downtown Pittsburgh, the boulevard extended along a cut in the face of Bedford Hill eastward to Forbes Avenue in Oakland.
-The new roadway was completed and opened to traffic on July 1, 1900.
+Some of the roadway existed in one form or another already and just needed improving.
+Other sections required a massive undertaking for the times.
+At the top of the rise, near the Seventeenth Street (Penn) Incline, the course of the boulevard ran along Crescent Street, then Arch Street to Polish Hill.
+A short part of Mingo Street and a cut through the hill below Ridge Street led to Oscar Alley.
+It followed the alley to Craig Street then veered off onto open land owned by the Herron, Aspinwall, Davidson, Schenley and Frick estates until reaching Forbes and Fifth Avenues in Oakland.

+Originally estimated to cost $1 million, the final bill was adjudicated to be $1.5 million.
+The long-awaited boulevard was completed and opened to traffic on March 31, 1901.
+Aside from the travel benefits and ease of access to the rural wonders of Oakland and Schenley Park, users commented on the spectacular views of the Strip District, Allegheny River and the lands along the north shore.
 Grant Boulevard, as it was known at the time, was a major success.
 It led to the rapid development of the Schenley Farms area.
-Traffic congestion soon became a problem.
-Efforts by the Pittsburgh Railways Company to install trolley lines along the roadway failed in 1904.
+Residents flocked to see the attractions in Oakland and traffic congestion soon became a problem.
+Determined efforts by the Pittsburgh Railways Company to install trolley lines along the boulevard soon began.
+In 1904, a decision against the transit company was handed down in court and the scenic drive remained an open roadway.
 Then, in 1912, the roadway was extended to Webster Avenue in downtown due to the removal of The Hump at Grant Street.

 The success of Grant Boulevard led the City Planning Commission, in 1913, to recommend the construction of Monongahela Boulevard, better known as the Boulevard of the Allies, to increase vehicular capacity to the eastern communities.
 Beginning in 1915, Grant Boulevard was designated as US Route 22/US Route 30 and became part of the national Lincoln Highway.
 In 1916, the roadway was renamed Bigelow Boulevard after the death of Edward Manning Bigelow.
 The US Route 22/30 designation was switched to the Boulevard of the Allies in 1926.